 Usually, it’s recommended to plant your flowers directly in the ground.
-That’s what gives the plant the most elbow-room for it to grow and search for nutrients.
+That’s what gives the plant the most freedom to grow and search for nutrients.

 But in some cases, it’s best to consider the pot in pot concept for planting your plants in the ground without removing the pot you purchased them in.